linode/docs/docs/guides/development/javascript/mean-stack-tutorial/index.md

 export class AppModule { }
         {{</ file >}}

-1. Similar to the previous step, open the `~/sbom/src/app/artifacts.ts` file and add the following contents:
+1. Similar to the previous step, open the `~/sbom/src/app/artifacts.ts` file and add the following content:

     {{< file "~/sbom/src/app/artifacts.ts" >}}
 /* MVC architecture is the foundation of Angular.
 The